-This option is designed for certificate-educated nurse practitioners who are interested in acquiring a graduate nursing degree.
-Students must have successfully completed a certificate nurse practitioner program and hold current certification as a nurse practitioner.
-The curriculum averages 31-34 semester hours in length; however, students are evaluated on an individual basis to determine an appropriate degree plan that reflects current educational standards.
+This option is designed for certificate-educated nurse practitioners who hold a Master's degree in nursing and are interested in acquiring a Doctor of Nursing Practice degree.
+Students must have successfully completed a certificate nurse practitioner program and hold current licensure as a nurse practitioner.
+Students are evaluated on an individual basis to determine an appropriate degree plan that reflects current educational standards.
 Advanced standing may be given for course work previously taken during the student's certificate program.